nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 kubectl apply -f random-number-service.yaml
 ```

-We need to be able ti ensure our service DNS is working correctly.
-We can do this by creating a pod that will run a nslookup command to the service.
+We need to ensure our service DNS is working correctly.
+We can do this by creating a pod that will run a `nslookup` command to the service.

 ```bash
 cat <<EOF> dnsutils.yaml